 The new Rx for Success health career center at the International Museum of Surgical Science is designed to enlighten students of all ages, health professionals, and members of the public about the rich variety of occupations currently available within the health sciences.
-Among the promising career possibilities highlighted are professions in health information management, medical laboratory science, biomedical engineering, and radiology.
+Among the promising career possibilities highlighted are professions in health information management, medical laboratory science, biomedical engineering, radiology, and medical illustration.

 Download exhibit information sheet

 On the cutting edge of medicine today is a field called surgicogenomics that is emerging from the intersection of genetics and stem cell research and surgical practice.